 Reranking Search Results Based Upon Offline Activity

-In addition to determining what ads someone might see, it’s possible that a system like this might influence search results shown to a searcher:
+In addition to determining what ads someone might see, a system like this might influence search results shown to a searcher:

 In another implementation, the processing of searches and ranking of search results and other content to be displayed can be performed as a function of offline behavior.
 In support thereof, a computer-implemented system is provided that facilitates online searching.
 A profile component aggregates offline behavior information of a user and generates a related user profile.